 W-der Imbiss (Kastanienallee 49 10119 Berlin) : The snack bar W-Der Imbiss in the middle of Berlin is the best place for fans of the Indian cuisine.
 Apart from a handful of dishes of Indian curries or buddha bowls, you will also taste special combinations on the menu, such as the Naan pizzas.

 Garda Pizza (Crellestraße 48, Berlin) : The places in Berlin to eat pizza are numerous.
-However in Garda Pizza you could taste perfect focaccia Romana, which is pizza sliced into rectangular portions with thick crispy crust.
+However, in Garda Pizza you could taste perfect focaccia Romana, which is pizza sliced into rectangular portions with a thick crispy crust.
 Popular tastes are rucola and tomato, tuna and onion, and marinara.

 No visit in Berlin is complete without a visit to a genuine imbiss.
 Make your choice, mingle with the locals and enjoy an authentic experience in Berlin.